Be a part of the world's most vibrant and largest dance department rated number one for dance research in the UK (REF 2014).*

 - Join internationally unique programmes taught by world-leading dance scholars through lectures, discussions, workshops, studio sessions and supervised independent practice.

-- Our MAs provide the ideal preparation for independent research and PhD study.
+- Our MAs and MFA provide the ideal preparation for independent research and PhD study.

 - Experience the best of both worlds: London’s vibrant dance scene is within easy reach of our breathtakingly beautiful campus.